apache/cordova-docs/docs/en/edge/cordova/geolocation/parameters/geolocation.options.md

 Options
 -------

-- __enableHighAccuracy:__ Provides a hint that the application would like to receive the best possible results.
-By default, the device will attempt to retrieve a `Position` using network-based methods.
+- __enableHighAccuracy__: Provides a hint that the application needs the best possible results.
+By default, the device attempts to retrieve a `Position` using network-based methods.
 Setting this property to `true` tells the framework to use more accurate methods, such as satellite positioning. _(Boolean)_
-- __timeout:__ The maximum length of time (milliseconds) that is allowed to pass from the call to `geolocation.getCurrentPosition` or `geolocation.watchPosition` until the corresponding `geolocationSuccess` callback is invoked.
-If the `geolocationSuccess` callback is not invoked within this time, the `geolocationError` callback will be invoked with a `PositionError.TIMEOUT` error code.
-NOTE: when used in conjunction with `geolocation.watchPosition`, the `geolocationError` callback could be called on an interval every `timeout` milliseconds! _(Number)_
+- __timeout__: The maximum length of time (milliseconds) that is allowed to pass from the call to `geolocation.getCurrentPosition` or `geolocation.watchPosition` until the corresponding `geolocationSuccess` callback is invoked.
+If the `geolocationSuccess` callback is not invoked within this time, the `geolocationError` callback is invoked with a `PositionError.TIMEOUT` error code.
+(Note that when used in conjunction with `geolocation.watchPosition`, the `geolocationError` callback could be called on an interval every `timeout` milliseconds!) _(Number)_
-- __maximumAge:__ Accept a cached position whose age is no greater than the specified time in milliseconds. _(Number)_
+- __maximumAge__: Accept a cached position whose age is no greater than the specified time in milliseconds. _(Number)_

 Android Quirks
 --------------

-The Android 2.x simulators will not return a geolocation result unless the enableHighAccuracy option is set to true.
+Android 2.x simulators do not return a geolocation result unless the `enableHighAccuracy` option is set to `true`.

-    { enableHighAccuracy: true }